-- 3.1 Define and review Risk Management Policy, organizational risk management framework and the stakeholder man- agement framework - 3.2 Supervise and support the implementation of Corporate Risk Management, as well as stakeholder management in accordance with OR's business strategies and business goals in the rapid-changing circumstances - Provide recommendations for monitoring and evaluation of risk management and stakeholder management to OR's Management Committee (OR MC) for further implementation. - 3.4 Examine the corporate risk management reports, comment on the potential risks that might arise, suggest guidelines for determining control or mitigation measures (Mitigation Plan), and develop an effective corporate risk management system for OR MC. - 3.5 Examine the stakeholder management report, provide comments on action plans to expand positive results or reduce/ compensate the potential impact that might occur to the stakeholders, and develop a consistently efficient stakeholder management system for OR MC. - 3.6 Report Enterprise Risk Management and stakeholder management results to the Board of Directors for acknowledgment.
+- 3.1 Define and review Risk Management Policy, organizational risk management framework and the stakeholder management framework. - 3.2 Supervise and support the implementation of Corporate Risk Management, as well as stakeholder management in accordance with OR's business strategies and business goals in the rapid-changing circumstances. - 3.3 Supervise the implementation of the Cybersecurity and Information Technology Security Strategy. - 3.4 Provide recommendations for monitoring and evaluation of risk management and stakeholder management to OR's Management Committee (ORMC) for further implementation. - 3.5 Examine the corporate risk management reports, comment on the potential risks that might arise, suggest guidelines for determining control or mitigation measures (Mitigation Plan), and develop an effective corporate risk management system for ORMC. - 3.6 Examine the stakeholder management report, provide comments on action plans to expand positive results or reduce/ compensate the potential impact that might occur to the stakeholders, and develop a consistently efficient stakeholder management system for ORMC. - 3.7 Report Enterprise Risk Management and stakeholder management results to the Board of Directors for acknowledgment.
+In case of any factors or important events which could have significant impact on the company or stakeholders, the ERMC must report to the Board immediately for urgent consideration and decision making. - 3.8 Consider, scrutinize and comment on agenda items with long-term-commitments, business complexity, and potential risk that may affect the company or have a significant impact on the stakeholders before presenting the agendas to the Board.

-In case of any factors or important events which couldhave significant impact on the company or stakeholders, the ERMC must report to the Board immediately for urgent consideration and decision making. - 3.7 Consider, scrutinize and comment on agendas with long-term-commitments, business complexity, and potential risk that may affect the company or have a significant impact on the stakeholders before presenting the agendas to the Board. - 3.8 Consider, review, and provide opinions on agenda items related to investment as stipulated in the regulations and requirements on investment and investment budget management of OR and companies in OR Group as well as guidelines for investment oversight of companies where OR is a shareholder. - 3.9 Other duties as assigned by the Board.
+- 3.9 Consider, review, and provide opinions on agenda items related to investment as stipulated in the regulations and requirements on investment and investment budget management of OR and companies in OR Group as well as guidelines for investment oversight of companies where OR is a shareholder. - 3.10 Other duties as assigned by the Board.